Stationary time-vertex signal processing: Introduction

-The goal of this paper is to improve learning for the specific cases when the multivariate process is supported on the vertex set and is statistically dependent on the edge set of some known graph topology.
+In this spirit, this paper focuses on high-dimensional processes that are supported on the vertex set and are statistically dependent on the edge set of some known graph topology.
 Whether examining epidemic spreading~\cite{keeling2005networks}, how traffic evolves in the roads of a city~\cite{mohan2008nericell}, or neuronal activation patterns present in the brain~\cite{huang2015graph}, many of the high-dimensional processes one encounters are inherently constrained by some underlying network.
-This realization has been the driving force behind recent efforts to re-invent classical models by taking into account the graph structure, with advances in many problems, such as denoising~\cite{zhang2008graph} and semi-supervised learning~\cite{smola2003kernels,belkin2004semi}.
+This realization has been the driving force behind recent efforts to re-invent classical models by taking into account the graph structure, with advances in many problems, such as denoising~\cite{zhang2008graph} and semi-supervised learning~\cite{smola2003kernels,belkin2004semi}, among others.

-Yet, state-of-the-art models for processes (evolving) on graphs often fail to produce useful results when applied to real datasets.
-One of the main reasons for this shortcoming is that they model only a limited set of (smooth) spatio-temporal behaviors.
-The well-used graph Tikhonov and total variation priors for instance assume that the signal varies slowly or in a piece-wise constant manner over edges, without specifying any precise relations~\cite{shuman2013emerging,sandryhaila2013discrete}.
-Similarly, assuming that the graph Laplacian encodes the conditional correlations of variables, as is done with Gaussian Markov Random Fields~\cite{gadde2015probabilistic}, works well when the graph is not available, but becomes a rigid model when the graph is given~\cite{zhang2015graph}.
-To capture the behavior of complex networked systems, such as transportation and biological networks, it is important to train expressive models, being able to reproduce a wide range of graph and temporal behaviors.
+Yet, standard models for processes (evolving) on graphs often fail to produce useful results when applied to real datasets.
+One of the main reasons for this shortcoming is that they model only a limited set of spatiotemporal behaviors.
+The well-used graph Tikhonov and total variation priors, for instance, assume that the signal varies slowly or in a piece-wise constant manner over edges, without specifying any precise relations~\cite{shuman2013emerging,sandryhaila2013discrete, sandryhaila2014big}.
+Similarly, assuming that the graph Laplacian encodes the conditional correlations of variables, as is done with Gaussian Markov Random Fields~\cite{gadde2015probabilistic}, becomes a rigid model when the graph is known~\cite{zhang2015graph}.
+To capture the behavior of complex networked systems, such as transportation and biological networks, it is crucial to train expressive models, being able to reproduce a wide range of graph and temporal behaviors.